ncoghlan/misc/notes/python3/questions_and_answers.rst

 is using Python code to script the *Java* ecosystem, reducing the importance of compatibility with the Python ecosystem for components with a Java equivalent.
-Significantly, one of the most disruptive aspects of the 3.x transition for CPython and PyPy - handling all text as Unicode data - was already the case for Jython and IronPython, as they use the string model of the underlying JVM and CLR platforms).
+Significantly, one of the most disruptive aspects of the 3.x transition for CPython and PyPy (handling all text as Unicode data) was already the case for Jython and IronPython, as they use the string model of the underlying JVM and CLR platforms.

 We have also instituted `new guidelines`_ for CPython development which require that new standard library additions be granted special dispensation